-- BUILD_DOCS -> It creates two projects for building the documentation of OpenCV (there will be a separate project for building the HTML and the PDF files).
+- BUILD\DOCS -> It creates two projects for building the documentation of OpenCV (there will be a separate project for building the HTML and the PDF files).
 Note that these aren't built together with the solution.
-You need to make an explicit build project command on these to do so. - BUILD_EXAMPLES -> OpenCV comes with many example applications from which you may learn most of the libraries capabilities.
-This will also come handy to easily try out if OpenCV is fully functional on your computer. - BUILD_PACKAGE -> Prior to version 2.3 with this you could build a project that will build an OpenCV installer.
+You need to make an explicit build project command on these to do so. - BUILD\EXAMPLES -> OpenCV comes with many example applications from which you may learn most of the libraries capabilities.
+This will also come handy to easily try out if OpenCV is fully functional on your computer. - BUILD\JAVA\SUPPORT -> At the moment this has no real meaning on the Windows platform.
+Ignore it. - BUILD\NEW\PYTHON\SUPPORT -> Self-explanatory.
+Create the binaries to use OpenCV from the Python language.

+- BUILD\PACKAGE -> Prior to version 2.3 with this you could build a project that will build an OpenCV installer.
 With this you can easily install your OpenCV flavor on other systems.
-For the latest source files of OpenCV it generates a new project that simply creates zip archive with OpenCV sources. - BUILD_SHARED_LIBS -> With this you can control to build DLL files (when turned on) or static library files (.lib) otherwise. - BUILD_TESTS -> Each module of OpenCV has a test project assigned to it.
-Building these test projects is also a good way to try out, that the modules work just as expected on your system too. - BUILD_PERF_TESTS -> There are also performance tests for many OpenCV functions.
-If you're concerned about performance, build them and run. - BUILD_opency_python -> Self-explanatory.
-Create the binaries to use OpenCV from the Python language.
+For the latest source files of OpenCV it generates a new project that simply creates zip archive with OpenCV sources. - BUILD\SHARED\LIBS -> With this you can control to build DLL files (when turned on) or static library files (\.lib) otherwise. - BUILD\TESTS -> Each module of OpenCV has a test project assigned to it.
+Building these test projects is also a good way to try out, that the modules work just as expected on your system too.